dd32/td-gh-ex/readme.txt

 jscolor is released under a GNU Lesser General Public License. jscolor.com

 == CHANGELOG ==
+Version 1.0.7
+     * Ready for translation.
+	 * CSS Tweaks to blend with bbPress.
+	 * Added Comment info on Blog.
+	 * Added custom filters.

 Version 1.0.6
      * Changed some functions to work with a child-theme.
 	 * Merged theme-setup.php & theme-functions.php with functions.php